-We have also agreed to pay the underwriters' expenses relating to the offering, including (a) all fees, expenses and disbursements relating to background checks of the Company's officers and directors in an amount not to exceed \$10,000 in the aggregate; (b) the fees and expenses of the underwriters' legal counsel not to exceed \$50,000; (c) the \$29,500 cost associated with the use of Ipreo's book building, prospectus tracking and compliance software; and (d) up to \$20,000 of the representative's actual accountable "road show" expenses for this offering.
+We have also agreed to pay the underwriters' expenses relating to the offering, including (a) all fees, expenses and disbursements relating to background checks of the Company's officers and directors in an amount not to exceed \$10,000 in the aggregate; (b) the fees and expenses of the underwriters' legal counsel not to exceed \$60,000; (c) the \$29,500 cost associated with the use of Ipreo's book building, prospectus tracking and compliance software; and (d) up to \$20,000 of the representative's actual accountable "road show" expenses for this offering.

-We estimate that the total expenses of the offering payable by us, excluding the total underwriting discounts and commissions, will be approximately \$
+We estimate that the total expenses of the offering payable by us, excluding the total underwriting discounts and commissions, will be approximately \$235,000.

 Lock-Up Agreements.
-We and our directors and officers expect to enter into lock up agreements with the representative prior to the commencement of this offering pursuant to which each of these persons or entities, for a period of (i) 180 days (in the case of our directors and officers) and (ii) 90 days (in the case of the Company and any successor to the Company) from the date of the underwriting agreement without the prior written consent of the representative, agree not to (1) offer, pledge, sell, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant to purchase, lend, or otherwise transfer or dispose of, directly or indirectly, any shares of our securities or any securities convertible into or exercisable or exchangeable for shares of our common stock; (2) file or caused to be filed any registration statement relating to the offering of any shares to another, in whole or in part, any of the economic consequences of ownership of our capital stock, whether any such transaction described in clause (1), (2) or (3) above is to be settled by delivery of shares of our capital stock or such other securities, in cash or otherwise, except for certain exceptions and limitations.
+We and our directors and officers expect to enter into lock up agreements with the representative prior to the commencement of this offering pursuant to which each of these persons or entities, for a period of (i) 180 days (in the case of our directors and officers) and (ii) 90 days (in the case of the Company and any successor to the Company) from the date of the underwriting agreement without the prior written consent of the representative, agree not to (1) offer, pledge, sell, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant to purchase, lend, or otherwise transfer or dispose of, directly or indirectly, any shares of our securities or any securities convertible into or exercisable or exchangeable for shares of our common stock; (2) file or caused to be filed any registration statement relating to the offering of any shares of our capital stock or any securities convertible into or exercisable or exchangeable for shares of our capital stock; or (3) enter into any swap or other arrangement that transfers to another, in whole or in part, any of the economic consequences of ownership of our capital stock, whether any such transaction described in clause (1), (2) or (3) above is to be settled by delivery of shares of our capital stock or such other securities, in cash or otherwise, except for certain exceptions and limitations.